 This makes sense: When we imagine a computer programmer, we see someone writing out code on a computer — it’s called "coding" after all.

 This is because coding is more about solving problems than knowing the syntax.
-Learning to code is learning to think like computers do, to deconstruct problems into their components, and to address them with the tools you’re given.
+Learning to code is learning to think like computers do, deconstruct problems into their components, and address them with the tools you’re given.

-In my years of coding, this new approach to problem-solving has changed not only how I tackle technical challenges, but how I approach problems in general.
+In my years of coding, this approach to problem-solving has changed not only how I tackle technical challenges, but how I approach problems in general.
 I hope you’ll experience the same.